 In the 1980s, the field of cardiology drastically changed with the use of angioplasty.
 This well-known procedure uses a balloon dilating catheter to open up diseased and blocked blood vessels around the heart.
 This was the first surgery of its kind that could treat this type of heart disease in a minimally invasive fashion.
 Millions of patients have benefited from this technology and had had their heart disease managed without "open heart surgery."

 This technology has been adapted into the field of Rhinology and Sinus Surgery.
-Long before the balloon was used in the nose and sinuses, the concept of "functional endoscopic sinus surgery” ( commonly known as FESS) was introduced.
+Long before the balloon was used in the nose and sinuses, the concept of "functional endoscopic sinus surgery” (commonly known as FESS) was introduced.
 It is based upon the principle that surgeons can restore the natural drainage pathway of the sinuses by relieving obstruction or blockages that contribute to the disease process.
-This is commonly done in a conservative fashion in order to preserve the function of the sinuses without damaging natural structures.
-In general, standard instrumentation is used to remove tissue (including bone and its surrounding mucous membrane or “pink lining”) from the area of the natural openings of the sinuses.
+This is commonly done in a conservative fashion in order to preserve the function of the sinuses without damaging natural structures that surround them.
+In general, standard instrumentation is used to remove tissue including bone and its surrounding mucous membrane (the lining of the nose and sinuses) from the area of the natural openings of the sinuses.
 Doing this helps to treat disease and to restore the sinuses’ normal drainage pathways.

 Balloon Catherters in sinus surgery

-In 2005, a company known as Acclarent (California, USA) released a commercially available product that was the first to use balloon dilating catheter technology to treat sinus disease.
+In 2005, the first commercially available product using balloon dilating catheter technology was released to treat sinus disease.
 Overall, the concept is simple.
-A guidewire is passed from the nasal cavity into the peripheral sinus (the frontal, maxillary, or sphenoid sinus).
+A guidewire is passed from the nasal cavity into the specific sinus that is being addressed.
 Once it has been confirmed that the guidewire is in the sinus, a balloon dilating catheter is passed over this wire to the narrowest part of the sinus drainage pathway.
-This high pressure balloon is briefly inflated, and the pressure of the balloon widens the outflow tract of the sinus by fracturing bone and moving it along with its mucous membrane.
+This high pressure balloon is briefly inflated, and the pressure of the balloon widens the outflow tract of the sinus by fracturing bone and moving it outwards, along with its mucous membrane.
 The final result is a dilated or widened outflow tract from the sinus that can be done without actual tissue removal.

 To simplify things, the balloon dilating catheter can be used in 2 ways.
-One way is just like any other instrument or tool used during functional endoscopic sinus surgery- it is used as a minimally invasive tool during a procedure where tissue is actually removed.
-Another way that it can be used is as a stand-alone procedure, that is when only the balloon and no other instrumentation is used to open a sinus.
-The description of this technique was initially trademarked by Acclarent and is known as “balloon sinuplasty”TM.
+One way is to use it just like any other instrument or tool used during functional endoscopic sinus surgery- it is used as a minimally invasive tool during a procedure where tissue is actually removed.
+Another way that it can be used is as a stand-alone procedure -- that is when only the balloon and no other instrumentation is used to open a sinus.
 With this technique, no tissue is actually removed from the level of the sinus opening.
 It has been shown that use of minimally-invasive instruments may result in less postoperative pain, less postoperative pain medication use, and a quicker recovery.
 It cannot be used in all situations, and it cannot be used in all sinuses.
 It is one of a vast armamentarium of instruments that a surgeon may choose from in different surgical situations.